 }After defining the backend block, run terraform init.
 Terraform detects the backend configuration and prompts you to migrate any existing local state.

-terraform_remote_stateOnce your state is in a remote backend, other Terraform configurations (in different directories or even different Git repositories) can access its outputs using the terraform_remote_state data source.
-For a deeper dive on the output block itself — arguments, for expressions, sensitive flags, and child-module outputs — see Terraform Outputs: How to with Examples.
+terraform_remote_stateOnce your state is in a remote backend, other configurations (in different directories or even different Git repos) can read its outputs with the terraform_remote_state data source.
+For more on the output block itself (arguments, for expressions, sensitive flags, and child-module outputs), see Terraform Outputs: How to with Examples.

 data "terraform_remote_state" "network" {